fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 ### Resource Management

-To ensure the resources are maximally utilized, you can specifiy resource metrics in the manifest. _Requests_ specificy the minimum resource need and _limits_ specify the maximum.
+To ensure the resources are maximally utilized, you can specifiy resource metrics in the manifest. _Requests_ specify the minimum resource need and _limits_ specify the maximum.

 * Minimum required resources